shaozhm/shine/README.md

 ## On Premise deployment
 ```

 mvn clean install

 xs install assembly/target/sap-xsac-shine-1.1.0.zip

 ```

-1.From HANA Studio connect to the HANA system and create a restricted user SHINE_USER
+1. From HANA Studio connect to the HANA system and create a restricted user SHINE_USER
 2. Uncheck the checkbox Disable ODBC/JDBC access
 3. Assign role RESTRICTED_USER_JDBC_ACCESS to the user
 4. Assign user parameters
 	XS_RC_XS_AUTHORIZATION_ADMIN: XS_AUTHORIZATION_ADMIN
 	XS_RC_XS_CONTROLLER_ADMIN: XS_CONTROLLER_ADMIN
-5 After the deployment of the SHINE App login to uaa-security/ XS Admin App
+5. After the deployment of the SHINE App login to uaa-security/ XS Admin App
 6. Cick on Role Builder tile and Search for Application shine-admin and Select Role Admin by click on Checkbox
 7. Click Configure Role Collection button.
 8. Click on + button to create a Role Collection